Fly fishing in Franklin North Carolina

 Fly fishing Franklin North Carolina

 Anglers fly fishing in Franklin have a variety of options available.
 The Little Tennessee River flows right through town.
-It offers anglers the chance to catch smallmouth bass, panfish, and even trout.
+Lake Emory is a narrow lake created by the dam.
+It offers easy access and gets very little fishing pressure.
+It offers anglers the chance to catch largemouth bass, spotted bass, smallmouth bass, and tons of panfish including sunfish and yellow perch.
+The river below the dam has smallmouth bass, panfish, and even trout.
 Cartoogechaye Creek is a nice little stream close to town, it is heavily stocked with trout.
 The Cullasaja River is just a few minutes away.
 Burningtown Creek is a quaint little stream that is stocked and does not get a lot of pressure.

 fly fishing the Little Tennessee River